tomek-he-him/isomorphic-ensure/Readme.md

 **Use *[webpack][]* loaders seamlessly – in *node* or *iojs* as well as in the browser.**

 And that almost for free.
-All you’ll add to the browser bundle, including boilerplate code, weighs just around 160 bytes minzipped (measured when *raw-loader* and *json-loader* are used).
+Around 160 bytes is all you’ll add to the browser bundle – including boilerplate code.
+Measured minzipped when *raw-loader* and *json-loader* are used.

 [webpack]:  https://github.com/webpack/webpack  "webpack/webpack"